swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 Consequently, nonescapable values can never be returned from a function.
 Nonescapable values come into existence within the body of the initializer.
 Naturally, the initializer must return its value, and this creates an exception to the rule.
-Without further language support, implementing a nonescapable initializer requires an unsafe construct.
-That unsafe handling is not covered by this proposal because we don't want to surface unnecessary unsafety in the language.
-Instead, a subsequent proposal will support safe initialization by allowing the initializer to specify lifetime dependencies on its parameters.
 The parameters to the initializer typically indicate a lifetime that the nonescapable value cannot outlive.
 An initializer may, for example, create a nonescapable value that depends on a container variable that is bound to an object with its own lifetime:
 ```swift